prestodb/presto/presto-docs/src/main/sphinx/admin/queue.rst

 The filename of the JSON config file should be specified in ``query.queue-config-file`` config property.

-Rules that specify multiple queues will cause the query to enter the queues sequentially.
+Rules that specify multiple queues will cause the query to acquire the queues' permits sequentially.
+The query must acquire all queues' permits before it starts being executed.
+It acquires the next queue permit only after it is accepted for execution by the previous queue.
+A slot for the query is reserved in all queues.
+The query is rejected if no slot is available in any of the queues.

 Rules are processed sequentially and the first one that matches will be used.
 In the example configuration below, there are five queue templates.
 In the ``user.${USER}`` queue, ``${USER}`` will be expanded to the name of the user that submitted the query. ``${SOURCE}`` is also supported, which expands to the source submitting the query.
+The source name can be set as follows:

+  * CLI: use the ``--source`` option.

+  * JDBC: set the ``ApplicationName`` client info property on the ``Connection`` instance.

 There are also five rules that define which queries go into which queues: